OCISRAEL/OCIFundamentals-lab02/README.md

-3. Launch “**Cloud Shell**” and paste the command grant you the access to your cluster.
+3. Wait for Creation & Launch “**Cloud Shell**” and paste the command grant you the access to your cluster.